 - Follow all SA+AH Health and Safety handbook guidelines. - Follow the SA+AH Satellite Waste Management Chart in the classroom and other health & safety guidelines posted for your media.
 Keep the Satellite Waste Management Area (SWMA) clean and organized.
 Follow the SWMA guidelines posted. - Do not prop classroom doors.
-Doors are to remain closed to ensure the building HVAC and ventilation systems work properly. - FAD 105 and 107 are solvent free rooms.
-There is no ventilation in these rooms. - Material Safety Data Sheets (MSDS) are available in each SA+AH work area. - Keep solvent fumes to a minimum by covering containers in use. - Clean up after yourself. - No hazardous materials down sinks. - Store all flammables in the flammable cabinet, Keep flammable cabinet closed at all times.

-- All hazardous material (many art supplies) containers must be marked with your name, contents and date opened by using the white labels provided at the SWMA area at the MSDS boxes. - All Hazardous Waste must be labeled with the yellow labels found at the SWMA (use this label when item is designated as trash). - Any unmarked containers will be disposed of without notice. - Practice best practices for material handling.
+Doors are to remain closed to ensure the building HVAC and ventilation systems work properly. - Material Safety Data Sheets (MSDS) are available in each SA+AH work area. - Keep solvent fumes to a minimum by covering containers in use. - Clean up after yourself. - No hazardous materials down sinks. - Store all flammables in the flammable cabinet, Keep flammable cabinet closed at all times. - All hazardous material (many art supplies) containers must be marked with your name, contents and date opened by using the white labels provided at the SWMA area at the MSDS boxes. - All Hazardous Waste must be labeled with the yellow labels found at the SWMA (use this label when item is designated as trash). - Any unmarked containers will be disposed of without notice. - Practice best practices for material handling.
 If you have questions about a material, ask your instructor for guidance. - If you bring an item into the classroom, be sure you have the MSDS form filed for the material used. - No aerosol cans may be sprayed in any classroom/studio in the SAAH.
-A spray booth is located in FAC room 211A - Wear nitrile gloves when handling hazardous materials.
+A spray booth is located in FAC room 211A. - Wear nitrile gloves when handling hazardous materials.
 These are provided in your classroom studios.